 DRESS CODE

 Please dress your child in comfortable PLAY CLOTHES that are easily manipulated by your child.
 Overalls, body suits, one-piece outfits, etc. are not recommended.
 For safety reasons, SNEAKERS and SOCKS should be worn to school every day or sent in with your child.
 All jackets, sweaters, outerwear, and personal belongings MUST BE LABELED WITH YOUR CHILD’S NAME.
 (A black laundry marker works well.)
 The school will not be responsible for lost items.
-Please send in a change of clothing in a zip lock plastic bag for your child, in case of an emergency.
-Parents of children enrolled past 1 PM must provide a cot sheet & blanket for nap/rest time.
+Please send in a change of clothing in a gallon-size zip lock plastic bag for your child, in case of an emergency.
+Parents of children enrolled past 1 PM must provide a crib sheet & blanket for nap/rest time.

 ARRIVAL AND DEPARTURE